 As required by the MS4 Permit, Buffalo State prepares an annual report documenting the college's storm water management program and campus storm water pollution prevention (SWP2) efforts.
 A draft storm water report for the annual period ending March 9th of each year is made available for public comment through notices published on this website and in the local newspaper starting in mid-April each year with directions and deadlines for submitting comments.
 At the close of the public comment period, the report is finalized to incorporate public comments and address public notice requirements before it is submitted to the NYS DEC.

-The open public comment period on the current draft annual report for the period ending March 9, 2013, closes on May 16, 2013.
 During the open comment period, written comments on the report may be submitted to:

 Storm Water Coordinator, Clinton Center Room 209, SUNY Buffalo State, 1300 Elmwood Avenue, Buffalo, New York 14222-1095.